deployKF/website/content/guides/getting-started.md

     kubectl apply --filename GENERATOR_OUTPUT/app-of-apps.yaml
     ```

-## 4. Sync ArgoCD Applications
+### Sync ArgoCD Applications

-Now that your deployKF app-of-apps has been applied, you must sync the ArgoCD applications that make up deployKF.
+Now that your deployKF app-of-apps has been applied, you must sync the ArgoCD applications to deploy your platform.

-??? question_secondary "Why does deployKF use Argo CD?"

-    ML Platforms are made up of many interconnected dependencies, and it can be difficult to manage the state of all these components manually.
-    This is where GitOps comes in, it allows us to define the desired state of all the components in a single place, and then use a tool to reconcile the actual state of our cluster to match the defined state.

-    [__Argo CD__](https://argo-cd.readthedocs.io/) is a great tool for this job given its [__widespread adoption__](https://github.com/argoproj/argo-cd/blob/master/USERS.md), and __well designed interface__ for visualizing and managing the current state of your cluster.
-    In the future, we plan to support other Kubernetes GitOps tools (like [Flux CD](https://fluxcd.io/)), but we have initially chosen to use Argo CD due to its overwhelming popularity.

-??? question_secondary "Argo CD vs Argo Workflows"

-    It's important to note that _Argo CD_ is NOT the same as _Argo Workflows_, they just have similar names:

-    - [__Argo CD__](https://argo-cd.readthedocs.io/en/stable/) is a __GitOps Tool__, it manages the state of Kubernetes resources
-    - [__Argo Workflows__](https://argoproj.github.io/argo-workflows/) is a __Workflow Engine__, it defines and runs DAG workflows in Pods on Kubernetes
+Syncing an application will cause ArgoCD to reconcile the actual state in the cluster, to match the state defined by the application resource.

 ArgoCD supports syncing applications both _graphically (Web UI)_ and _programmatically (CLI)_.
 If you are new to ArgoCD, we recommend taking a look at the Web UI, as it provides a visual overview of each application and its sync status.

+!!! warning "Sync Order"

     It is important to note that deployKF applications depend on each other, so you MUST sync them in the correct order.

+There are a few ways to sync the applications, but you only need to use one of them:

-??? steps "Sync Applications - ArgoCD Web UI"
+??? steps "Sync Applications - _ArgoCD Web UI_"

     To sync the deployKF applications with the __ArgoCD Web UI__, you will need to: